prepor/page_views/README.md

 	with_page_views :with_buffer => false

 with_buffer — not advised to switch off, even if you do not have memcache rails used by default MemoryStore.

+model_name — custom name of model for keys in cookies and cache

 ToDo
 ====